This blog may contain affiliate links. Read our disclosure policy for more info.

 Along the train journey, you’ll hear the story of the train’s history and see incredible scenery including the Macarena waterfall.
 It’s a relaxing and rather short tour, but worth it!

 Tickets for the train ride range from around $50-70 USD, depending on the time of year you go and there are three departure times daily.
+A combo tour like this one that includes the train and a tour of Tierra del Fuego National Park starts at $145 USD.

 5. Take a photo with the Ushuaia sign